Quartic level repulsion in a quantum chaotic three-body system without symplectic symmetry: Discussion

-\emph{Discussion ---} These results for the spectral properties of the interacting three-body system clearly indicate that it displays GSE statistics.
+These results for the spectral properties of the interacting three-body system clearly indicate that it displays GSE statistics.
 This is unusual and unexpected, because GSE statistics are typically associated with time-reversal invariant spin-half systems~\cite{Haake2018, Mehta1990, Scharf1988} and has been observed experimentally for systems with strong spin-orbit coupling~\cite{Sacha2001,Kuemmeth2008}.
 Yet the present system is spinless and invariant under time-reversal operation.
 This is typically indicative of linear level repulsion, corresponding to the GOE.
-However, it is possible to have GSE statistics in spinless systems if it exhibits the symplectic symmetry, i.e., is quaternion real,~\cite{joyner2014gse, rehemanjiang2016microwave, akila2019gse, Lu2020, che2025experimental} implying that every energy level is doubly degenerate (Kramers degeneracy), which is not observed in this work.
+However, it is possible to have GSE statistics in spinless systems if it exhibits symplectic symmetry, i.e., is quaternion real,~\cite{joyner2014gse, rehemanjiang2016microwave, Lu2020, che2025experimental} implying that every energy level is doubly degenerate (Kramers degeneracy), which is not observed in this work.
+These systems are realized with quantum graphs~\cite{Kottos1999} that are constructed such that they have the same structure as a Hermitean Hamiltonian with symplectic symmetry consisting of two diagonal blocks containing a GUE matrix and its complex conjugate, respectively, and the off-diagonal blocks corresponding to an complex, antisymmetric matrix.
+We were not able to identify such a structure in the Hamiltonian analyzed in this work.
+Examples for time-reversal invariant quantum systems with chaotic classical dynamics, that do not comply with BGS are systems with a discrete rotational symmetry~\cite{Robbins1989,keating1997discrete} or with a unidirectional classical dynamics like, e.g., constant widths billiards~\cite{Knill1998,Gutkin2007,Dietz2014} and unidirectional quantum graphs~\cite{Akila2015,Che2022}.
+They comprise spectra that exhibit GUE instead of GOE statistics.
+Undirectional quantum graphs can also be designed such that their spectra comprise subspectra exhibiting GSE statistics with four-fold degeneracy~\cite{akila2019gse}.
 The quantum three-body system of this Letter exhibits rotation and reflection symmetries due to the spherical trap and exchange symmetries due to identical fermions/bosons.
 Additionally, while the SO(2,1) symmetry only holds in the unitary and non-interacting limits it may be only weakly broken for finite $a_s$.
 Yet it is difficult to identify which of these symmetries, or combination of them, is responsible for the GSE statistics.
 Alternatively, GSE statistics can be realized by ignoring every second eigenvalue of a GOE spectrum~\cite{Mehta1990}.
 This would imply that we missed every second eigenvalue.
 However, this appears to be untrue.